 Most of the time, financial fraud is carried out by white-collared professionals who have advanced knowledge of financial transactions.
-Some of worlds most celebrated financial crimes like the Steinhoff Saga and Enron could have been possibly been identified had XBRL been adopted.
+Some of the world’s most celebrated financial crimes like the Steinhoff Saga and Enron could have been possibly been identified had XBRL been adopted.

-Enron inflated its stock and morphed itself as one of the largest American buyer/seller of natural gas but soon fell to its knees after a whistle blower turned the company in.
-Its investors were then left with a worthless company stock and the company filed for bankruptcy.
+Enron inflated its stock and morphed itself as one of the largest American buyers/sellers of natural gas but soon fell to its knees after a whistleblower turned the company in.
+Its investors were then left with worthless company stock and the company filed for bankruptcy.

 Had structured data been adopted, both these crimes could have been detected if not completely avoided; their tracks could have been traced right from the beginning.

 Before the advent of XBRL, data had to be reported in unstructured formats such as PDF and HTML.
 Not only was this time-consuming, involving a number of fit-for-purpose staff; but also highly iterative and prone to errors too.
 Sometimes, there was no way to even identify mistakes, if any.
 A simple example could be totaling errors which could be present in financial reports when numbers reported do not add up correctly.
 This is clearly, a nightmare for filers!
 They would then be faced with a shameful display of inefficiencies or warnings by the regulator after which they will have to file their reports again.
 These inadequacies can easily be solved with the widespread adoption of the XBRL reporting standard.

 3. Unavailability of transparent, clean data

 Regulators today stress the continuous need for operational transparency.
 Data transparency is no longer a by-product but the main objective of the exercise.
 To achieve data transparency, companies will have to change how data is managed and used.
 Needless to say, XBRL is the answer to this snag too!